umbraco/UmbracoDocs/11/umbraco-forms/developer/configuration/README.md

 Set this value to `true` to enable the Forms API supporting headless and AJAX forms.

-### RecordIpTrackingBehavior
+### EnableRecordingOfIpWithFormSubmission

-The user's IP address is tracked by default when a form is submitted and stored in the `UFRecords` database table.
+The user's IP address is recorded by default when a form is submitted and stored in the `UFRecords` database table.

-The default value for this setting is `RemoteIpAddress` which will use the IP obtained from the request's connection property.

-If in your environment that gives an incorrect value, you can change this to `ClientIpAddress`.
-With this option, HTTP headers will be examined to attempt to determine the user's client IP address.

-To remove this tracking set this value to `None`.
+To remove this behavior set this value to `false`.

+If recording IPs, we recommend using [ASP.NET's forwarded headers middleware](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer?view=aspnetcore-7.0) to ensure the correct value for the client IP is resolved.

 ## Security configuration